Karunakar97/MyLearnings/miscellaneous/DebouncingVsThrottling.md

 ## debouncing

--Debouncing ensures that a function is called only after a certain period of inactivity.
+- Debouncing ensures that a function is called only after a certain period of inactivity.
 If the event is triggered again before the delay period is over, the timer resets.

 ```javascript
 function debounce(fn, delay) {